-Even though they are essential, data migration projects can prove to be very complex.
+Even though they are essential, data migration projects can be very complex.
 Data migration requires downtime, which may lead to interruption in data management operations.
-This is why it is important to understand the risks and best practices of DB migration, and the tools that can help perform a smooth process.
+This is why it is important to understand DB migration’s risks and best practices and the tools that can help perform a smooth process.

 What is Database Migration: Concept and Definition